Emergency Dentistry – Rowley, MA

 The Cost of Treating Dental Emergencies

 No one plans to have a dental emergency, so you’ll probably be worried about how your treatment is going to affect your budget.
 We pride ourselves in providing empathetic, down-to-earth care; we will only suggest treatments that are truly needed to restore your oral health.
-When you first arrive at our office, you should focus on relieving your pain and salvaging your smile; we can work with you afterwards to figure out the overall cost of the treatment.
+When you first arrive at our dental office, you should focus on relieving your pain and salvaging your smile; we can work with you afterwards to figure out the overall cost of the treatment.